-As further education colleges gain new students each year, you’ll meet lots of distinct people from a wide range of backgrounds, interests and who are different ages, providing a very different learning environment.
-There will be new teaching staff, and most students will be allocated their own personal tutor that they can go to if they have any problems, need help or advice or to seek guidance about their academic studies.
+As further education colleges gain new students each year, you’ll meet lots of different people from a wide range of backgrounds, who are different ages and have different interests which provides a very different learning environment.
+There will be new teaching staff, and most students will be allocated their own personal tutor that they can go to if they have any problems, need help or advice, or to seek guidance about their academic studies.
 The majority of further education colleges allow their students to dress without a uniform, which can be extremely liberating after wearing the same outfit every day for 11 years!

-The decision ultimately lies with the individual – you – only!
+The decision ultimately lies with the individual!
 You can talk to your friends, family and school staff to see if your sixth form offers you the right academic guidance and opportunities to achieve your goal, whether that be going to university or seeking employment.
 However, other factors may affect your decision, such as, where your closest further education college is, and whether it may be easier for you to stay at your school.

 Students may already be thinking about university, and for some, it may not even cross their minds, both situations are perfectly fine at this point.
 It is never a bad idea to do some research into some universities, whether it be the highest rankings universities or particular areas that they fall into, shown in our interactive UK university map.
 Simple and easy researching into these areas can be both interesting and beneficial; you can never be over-prepared.